fprime-community/stest/README.md

 same rules into different scenarios.
 You can also generate scenarios automatically from rules.
-Auto-generated scenarios typically provide much more state and path coverage than it is possible to achieve with purely hand-written tests.
+Auto-generated scenarios typically provide much more state and path coverage than it is possible to achieve with purely handwritten tests.

 Section 4.2 of [this paper](https://digitalcommons.usu.edu/smallsat/2018/all2018/328/)
 describes the idea of scenario-based testing and provides some